Overview of BLS Statistics by Occupation

 Workers are classified into occupational categories based upon work performed, skills, education, training, and credentials.
 Two examples of occupations are accountants and auditors and janitors and cleaners.
 Some occupations are found in just one or two industries; however, many occupations are found in a large number of industries.

 Most BLS occupation data use the Standard Occupational Classification (SOC) System.
-However, some National Compensation Survey data are still based an older occupational classification system.
-The BLS conversion to the SOC is expected to be completed by 2011.
+However, some data are still based an older occupational classification system.
 (See the SOC Implementation Schedule for more information.)

 BLS publishes a large amount of information by occupation, including career information, employment levels and projections, and various types of data on earnings and working conditions.